dashpay/docs/mining/p2pool.rst

 connection so geographically close miners can mine to your pool with relatively low latency.

-This following sections describe the steps to set up a Ubuntu 16.04 LTS Server running P2Pool for Dash 0.12.2.2.
+This following sections describe the steps to set up an Ubuntu Server running P2Pool for Dash.
+It has been tested with Ubuntu 16.04 LTS and 18.04 LTS and Dash 0.12.2.3.
 While a reasonable effort will be made to keep it up to date, it should be possible to modify the instructions slightly to support different versions or operating systems as necessary.

 Setting up the host server
 ==========================